 Ingredients

-- ½ cup (100g) refined coconut oil, softened, similar in texture to softened butter
+- ½ cup (100g) refined coconut oil, softened, similar in texture to softened butter, use refined coconut oil if you want no coconut flavor

 - ⅔ cup (96g) coconut sugar